 Being behind the other bead meant something.
 It summoned up feelings of confusion, darkness… an ambush.
 Continue reading “Crestfallen”

 “You can’t make him into your brother,” Mirium said quietly.
 “Evelos is Evelos.
 Not you.”

 When the magic finally stopped, Croatius once again opened his eyes, smiling lazily at Lanlyth.
 His master was frowning.
 Perhaps because he could not find a spell to truly best Croatius…?

 Croatius was meant to be a foil for Evelos from the get-go, the villain to his heroism, and I knew I wanted something special for him as his story slowly unfolded.
-Continue reading “Son of Silvermoon, Part One”
+Continue reading “Son of Silvermoon”

 I remember nothing.
 This was my first thought.